Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: Twin Delayed Deep Deterministic Actor-Q

-where $\mu_\theta$ represents the actor network that approximates the optimal action in the next state $s'$, and $\gamma$ is the discount factor.
+where $\omega$ represents the parameters of the Q-network, $\mu_\theta$ represents the actor network that approximates the optimal action in the next state $s'$, and $\gamma$ is the discount factor.
 The loss function to satisfy the Bellman equation is defined as